CopaTecnologia/medicinaesaude/_slides/bem-vindo.markdown

 classes: dark
 ---

 Seja bem-vindo à nossa clínica.
-Conheça melhor as
+Conheça as
 <a href="{{ site.baseurl }}/especialidades" data-text="nowrap">nossas especialidades</a> ou
 <a href="#contato" data-text="nowrap">agende uma consulta</a>.